devleaks/storyrevealerjs/README.md

 ...
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

+## Example Files

+Please have a look at all JSON files in the tests directory.

 ## Limits

 With the exception of pure text content, you can only have one content of a given type in a column.
+To get around this limitation, you can insert direct HTML by adding .html class to any content-type
+and pass HTML elements directly for rendering.